seng637-Winter/seng637-a1-CA-Proc/seng637-a1-team-5.md

 # Comparison of exploratory and manual functional testing

-During this assignment, both Exploratory and Manual Functional Testing were used, and both resulted in bugs being discovered and reported, including several overlapping reports.
+During this assignment, both Exploratory and Manual Functional Testing were used.
+Both methods resulted in bugs being discovered and reported, including several errors identified by both.
 Exploratory testing intially found 6 bugs on Version 1.0 of the SUT.
-MFT on the same version confirmed 5 of those bugs, and found 3 additional bugs.
+MFT on the same version confirmed 5 of those bugs, and found 4 additional bugs.
 Overall, both were effective at finding bugs, however the exploratory testing did manage to find a critical, high-priority bug (#7) that MFT missed.
 V1.1 was only tested with MFT, so no comparisons can be made.

 #### Bugs found in V1.0 by method
 | Exploratory Only | MFT Only | Both |